ozdemirozcelik/pairs-api/README.md

-# Pairs-API v4 for trading tickers (single or pairs), deployed on Heroku & Dreamhost
+# Pairs-API v3 for trading tickers (single or pairs), deployed on Heroku & Dreamhost

-Version 4 of the Flask-RESTful API.
+Version 3 of the Flask-RESTful API.

+(Latest Release: v3.2)

 Built from the ground-up with Flask-RESTful & Flask-SQLAlchemy & Flask-JWT-Extended.
 Configured to be used with SQLite3 for local use.